mbarison/PollPosition/ReadMe.md

 Add up all *Complaints* for all Districts in a Region, and then add up the complaints for all Regions.
 For the *Headquarters*, follow the same rule, except that here the *Capacity* is doubled, i.e. you multiply the sum of all dice by 2 before subtracting from the *District Turnout*.

-Add up all the *Complaints* rom the Regiona and HQ, and compare the results with the following scale to check how well you played:
+The number of (negative) *Victory Points* awarded is equal to the number of *Complaints*.

+### Cost

+To calculate *Cost*, add up the *Capacity* of all *Polling Station* dice, in the Regions and on HQ.
+The number of (negative) *Victory Points* awarded is equal to *Cost* divided by 10, rounding fractions down.

+### Final Score

+Subtract negative *Victory Points* from positive ones, and check where how you fared on this table:

-- **Less than 5 Complaints**: Congratulations!
+- **More than 10 Victory Points**: Congratulations!
 The elections were succesful and the electorate's confidence in the democratic process has been restored!
-- **From 6 to 10 Complaints**: Well done!
+- **From 1 to 10 Victory Points**: Well done!
 Quiet elections, some minor complains reported on local media.
-- **From 11 to 15 Complaints**: Uh-oh.
+- **From 0 to -10 Victory Points**: Uh-oh.
 National media report of major disruptions at polling sites.
 The parliamentary committee is going to ask you some tough questions.
-- **More than 15 Complaints**: Disaster!
+- **Less than -10 Victory Points**: Disaster!
 Mobs armed with pitchforks invade Parliament.
 Luckily, it's still closed for construction.
 You seek refuge in the world's last bastion of democracy, Switzerland.

 ## *Event* cards